LukeBetham/machine-learning-classes/README.md

     Created by LukeBetham"""

 ## Regression Class (work in progress)
 This class focuses on linear regression and is to be used for predicting continuous variables.
-The below algorithms are included:
-- Linear
-- ...
+It is still a work in progress and will be updated soon!